-Based on previous Valentines dining experiences, I came to realize that, for numerous reasons, the experience of dining in is much better than going to a restaurant.
+Based on previous Valentine’s dining experiences, I came to realize that, for numerous reasons, I enjoy more dining in than going to a restaurant.
 Here is why:

-- With very few exceptions, it is nearly impossible to find a babysitter who is ready to disappoint her date to babysit your kids instead.
+- With very few exceptions, it’s nearly impossible to find a babysitter who is ready to disappoint her date to babysit your kids instead.
 That’s of course unless she is saving for her wedding party.

 - If Valentine’s Day falls on a weekday, you are probably close to having a Cinderella’s experience-toiling in the morning and feting at night.
 Realistically speaking, morphing to a marvelous princess, who is worth of a romantic dinner, calls significantly for additional time and energy on a hectic busy day.

 - Heavy traffic and problematic parking are both inauspicious intro to a romantic dinner.
 I still keep that vivid memory of walking in high heels, on a bitter cold Valentine’s night, for a good twenty minutes to reach our dinner destination.

 - Service is naturally slow on Valentine’s.
 Waiters are understandably overworked and grumpy.
 If you are lucky to get the same dish you ordered in the first place, chances are that the food is cold, undercooked or overcooked.
 I once had to eat a meal that was different from the one I ordered, simply because I was too tired and hungry to wait for another 40 minutes.

 Are you sold or not yet?
 If yes, try this beet pasta starter to dazzle your date.
 I found this glutten-free beet linguini in an independent grocery store.
 The pasta is made of semolina and beet, so it inherits the earthy flavor and the sweetness of the red root vegetable.
-Beware that given the absence of gluten, the pasta begs for a delicate cooking.
+This pasta begs for a delicate cooking.
 A generous pour of oil in the cooking liquid is a plus, as this pasta tends towards lumpiness.
-Well-browned mushrooms glistening in butter, garlic and cognac sauce is a Michelin star formula that you should not shy away from.
+Well-browned mushrooms glistening in butter, garlic and cognac sauce is a Michelin star formula that you should fearlessly attempt.